Basics of Synchronous Motors

 This shift led to the adoption of brushless DC motors and permanent magnet motors.
 These motors are key in driving progress and fulfilling the demand for efficient and sustainable solutions.
 Their ability to control speed and torque caters to the requirements of modern industrial technology.

+Despite advancements in technology and new types of motors, synchronous motors are still crucial components for various industrial applications.
 One of the key reasons to continue the use of synchronous motors is their constant speed and high efficiency.
 Their constant speed makes them ideal for applications that require stable and continuous rotation for their operations.

 Another key reason to use synchronous motors in today's industrial applications is their ability to operate in both motor and generator mode.
 In the motor mode, it converts the electrical energy into mechanical energy while in generator mode, it converts the mechanical energy into electrical energy.
 This ability makes them a reliable solution for applications such as wind turbines, power generation plants, and hybrid vehicles.